zaari/nmea-parser/README.md

 nmea-parser = "0.4.1"
 ```

-The following sample program uses the crate to parse the given NMEA sentence and to print some
+The following sample program uses the crate to parse the given NMEA sentence and
-fields of the resulting data object:
+to print some fields of the resulting data object.
+The program relies on plain `unwrap()`
+functions to simplify the example.
+In real-life applications proper handling of
+`None` cases is needed.

 ```rust
 use nmea_parser::*;